 The estimates of Theorem \ref{wave full decay} are stable towards perturbations of the optimally dissipative boundary conditions.
 In the cases of (W) and (M) one can in fact establish these estimates for any (however small) uniform dissipation at the boundary, cf.~Section \ref{sec:gen}.
 Whether this is possible also in case of (B) is an open problem and (if true) will require a refinement of our techniques.
 In Section \ref{sec:Dirichlet} we discuss the case of Dirichlet conditions for (B) which fix the conformal class of the induced metric at infinity to linear order.
 The Dirichlet boundary conditions may be thought of as a limit of dissipative conditions in which the dissipation vanishes.
 We outline a proof of boundedness for solutions of the Bianchi equations in this setting.
 We also briefly discuss the relation of our work to the Teukolsky formalism in Section \ref{Teukolsky section}, and argue that the proposed boundary conditions of \cite{Dias:2013sdc} may not lead to a well posed dynamical problem.
 We state a set of boundary conditions for the Teukolsky formulation that \emph{does} lead to a well posed dynamical problem.

 Finally, one may wonder whether and how the derivative loss in Theorem \ref{wave full decay} manifests itself in the non-linear stability problem.
-As we will see in our forthcoming \cite{globalnlsads}, the degeneration is sufficiently weak in the sense that the degenerate estimate (2) will be sufficient to deal with the non-linear error-terms.
+In ongoing work \cite{globalnlsads}, we shall see that the degeneration is sufficiently weak in the sense that the degenerate estimate (2) will be sufficient to deal with the non-linear error-terms.